Register to vote

 The electoral register

-This lists the names and addresses of everyone who is registered to vote and is used for electoral purposes, and other limited purposes specified in law, such as detecting crime (e.g. fraud), calling people for Jury Service or checking credit applications.
+This lists the names and addresses of everyone who is registered to vote in public elections.
+The register is used for electoral purposes, such as making sure only eligible people can vote.
+It is also used for other limited purposes specified in law, such as:

 The open register

 This is an extract of the electoral register, but is not used for elections.
-It can be bought by any person, company or organisation to confirm name and address details.
+It can be bought by any person, company or organisation.
+For example, it is used by businesses and charities to confirm name and address details.
 Your name and address will be included in the open register unless you ask for them to be removed.
 Removing your details from the open register does not affect your right to vote.